drolsmar/Deep-Flow-Guided-Video-Inpainting/README.md

 ## Install & Requirements
 The code has been tested on pytorch=0.4.0 and python3.6.
 Please refer to `requirements.txt` for detailed information.

-Alternatively, you can run it with the provided [Docker image](docker/README.md).
+Alternatively, you can run it with the provided [Docker image](docker/README.md) which also can be used on Windows with WSL2.

 **To Install python packages**
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```
 **To Install flownet2 modules**
 ```